Tongue Tie Specialist in London (Chelsea Clinic)

-Tongue tie is when the piece of skin under a baby’s tongue is attached to the tongue.
+Tongue tie occurs when the piece of skin under a baby’s tongue becomes attached to the tongue.
 In most babies, this piece of skin separates from the front end of the tongue before they’re born.

 A tongue-tie is sometimes diagnosed during a baby’s routine newborn check, but it’s not always easy to spot.
 It may not become apparent until your baby has problems feeding.

 Normal tongue function is important for multiple reasons - it will allow a baby to latch adequately and breastfeed efficiently, promote normal speech development and make it possible for a child to self-cleanse their mouth while eating.
 It also encourages adequate swallowing patterns and allows for proper growth and development, not to mention it makes it possible to experience fun little things like eating ice cream, playing a wind instrument and sticking out their tongue to catch snowflakes!